 - Vibrio vulnificus, a cause of septic shock characterised by blood-filled blisters.

 - Brucella species, the cause of brucellosis, a febrile illness caught from unvaccinated animals or their unpasteurised milk.

 - Salmonella species, particularly S. typhi (typhoid fever)

 - Aeromonas species, found in water, rarely cause skin and soft tissue infections

 - Lyme disease, due to Borrelia burgdorferi

 - Relapsing fever, due to Babesia microti

 - Tularaemia, due to Francisella tularensis

-Other conditions sometimes caused by bacterial infection include:
+Other conditions sometimes caused by or associated with bacterial infection include:

 - Kawasaki disease (mucocutaneous lymph node syndrome)